RealmX1/STAT400-Knowledge-Graph/node_schemas/md_schemas/concept_schema.md

 ## Additional information to render for Student who zoomin
 For sake of maintaining only one copy of any information, info related to other nodes would be presented with reference link, that only get rendered out when user zoom in to the node in the interface.

+> "Sibling of" relation; Look for hiearchical parent and mark siblings of current node on different axis.
+Rendered real time not stored in node.
+Or rerendered whenever db is changed after initialization.